amodrojs/amodro-trace/README.md

 ## Install

-This project assumes node/iojs use, and is installed vi npm:
+This project runs in node/iojs, and is installed via npm:

     npm install amodro-trace